YIZHE12/Math_AI_pre/README.md

 (2) adaptive learning rate

 Before going into details, we need to first understand two concepts: exponentially weighted averages and bias correction.

+The exponentially weighted averages can be understand as the average of the original data (upper graph) multiplied by the weight (lower graph).

 ![](https://latex.codecogs.com/gif.latex?V{_t}&space;=&space;\beta&space;V{_{t-1}}&space;&plus;&space;(1-\beta)\Theta&space;{_t}), where ![](https://latex.codecogs.com/gif.latex?V{_t}) is the calculated average at time point t, and ![](https://latex.codecogs.com/gif.latex?\theta&space;{_t}) is the original data at time point t.
 The exponentially weighted average method can be understood as taking the average of the last  ![](https://latex.codecogs.com/gif.latex?\frac{1}{1-\beta&space;}).
 For example, when ![](https://latex.codecogs.com/gif.latex?\beta&space;=&space;0.9), it can be understand as averaging the last 20 data points.
 When ![](https://latex.codecogs.com/gif.latex?\beta&space;=&space;0.98), it can be understand as averaging everying 50 timesteps.

 <img src="readme_appenx/ExpWD.png" width="500">

+The above means that for V100, the contribution of theta(100-9) is only 1/3 as the contribution fo theta(100).